Connectome20/public-diffusion-preprocessing-pipeline/README.md

 ## Download the Pipeline

 Throughout these instructions, the script, and the helpers, you will see '/your/project/directory/' written into paths as a placeholder.
 Make sure to replace every instance of this with the actual path to your desired BIDS-format directory.
-(For example, if my project files are stored at '/autofs/cluster/connectome2/bids/', I would replace '/your/project/directory/' with '/autofs/cluster/connectome2/'.)
+(For example, if your project files are stored at '/autofs/cluster/diffusion_lab/bids/', I would replace '/your/project/directory/' with '/autofs/cluster/diffusion_lab/'.)

 ### Main Script: